seanfdnn/ergodox-layout/README.md

 ## Things to experiment with:

-* Use `OSL(HUN)` - a one-shot layer switch - for the Hungarian layer.
-May have to move the button for that?
 * Improve the `Paste` key on the media layer: add a way to paste above or below the current line.